MarkTiedemann/spinn3r/README.md

 **Why are there no options?**

-- This module is deliberately opinionated.
+- Because this module is deliberately opinionated.
 If you are looking for a beautiful spinner with options, please use [ora](https://github.com/sindresorhus/ora).

+**Why does this module require Node 6?**

+- Because Node 6 has some pretty [nice features](https://nodejs.org/en/docs/es6/).
+If you haven't yet, go check them out.

 **Does this spinner handle the Windows Command Prompt well?**

-- No.
+- No. For God's sake, don't use the Window Command Prompt.

 **Will this spinner gracefully not do anything if run in a CI environment?**

-- No.
+- No. Please don't use it in a CI environment.

 ## License